Group Discussion

 Precis Writing

-Precis writing is a summarization process in which a long text is condensed into a shorter version without losing its main ideas or concepts.
+Precis writing is a summarisation process in which a long text is condensed into a shorter version without losing its main ideas or concepts.
 The goal is to convey the gist or key message of the origi...

 Standard English